 An introduction to the frequently underestimated and misunderstood PIN Submit

 Mobile has been one of the driving factors in the growth of digital advertising over the last decade.
-In fact, one might name it simple the driving factor.
+In fact, one might name it simply the driving factor.

-It has grown so much, so quickly that it now makes up a substantial percentage of total spend in digital advertising.
-This is largely due to the apps revolution that quickly followed the introduction of smartphones.
+It has grown so much, so quickly that it now makes up a substantial percentage of total spending on digital advertising.
+This is largely due to the mobile Apps revolution that quickly followed the introduction of smartphones.

 However, there is another side of mobile advertising that is oft forgotten nowadays.